Golf Club Distances: How far does each golf club hit the ball?

 It depends on the lie, but male players average around 180 yards with a hybrid club, while women average 135 yards.

-Long irons (2, 3, 4)
+LONG IRONS (2, 3, 4)

 Designed to travel the furthest distance of the irons, long irons feature longer shafts and offer far less loft than their lower counterparts, to create maximum distance.